Abhijeet-sonkar/CovidStats1.0/README.md

 ## Description

-An App that gives live information about most affected countries and info about COVID-19.
+An App that gives  information about most affected countries and info about COVID-19.